phoenix-islands/phoenix_islands/README.md

 end
 ```

-Then you can pick an frontend framework and start the integration
+And then you can pick an frontend framework and start the integration

 ## React